Flickr-Foundation/flickypedia/docs/adrs/02-wikimedia-authentication.md

 There are plenty of guides for implementing OAuth 2.0 in a secure way.

 **We're going to use OAuth 2.0 with the authorization code flow.**
-I discussed this with some devs at the Wikimedia Foundation, who agreed that this is the right approach to use.
+I also discussed this with some devs at the Wikimedia Foundation, who agreed that this is the right approach to use.

 Alternatives considered: